-Solar energy is an exciting and valuable development; however, many people are still in the dark about the benefits of private commercial and residential solar equipment and how it interfaces with the New Braunfels Utilities (NBU) power grid.
-These facts are designed to shed some light on getting the most out of solar energy in the NBU service area.
+We understand many people may be in the dark about the benefits of commercial or residential solar equipment and how it interfaces with the NBU power grid.
+The facts below are designed to shed some light on getting the most out of solar energy in the NBU service area.

 Solar Energy Facts